 Select examples of the types of projects we frequently conduct are listed below.

 Environmental Effects Monitoring (EEM) – CanNorth routinely completes EEM studies at metal mines and has been involved in all stages from the study design of Phase 1 assessments through to Investigation of Cause (IOC) studies.
-Client examples include Cameco Corporation, AREVA Resources Canada Inc., Golden Band Resources Inc., and Claude Resources Inc.
+Client examples include Cameco Corporation, Orano Canada Inc., Golden Band Resources Inc., and Silver Standard Resources Inc.

 Environmental Baseline Studies – CanNorth designs and conducts comprehensive terrestrial, aquatic, heritage, and hydrological baseline studies for large-scale projects.
-Some examples include the Millennium Project (Cameco Corporation), the Roughrider Project (Rio Tinto Canada Uranium Corporation), and the Thompson Ultramafic Project (Vale Canada Ltd.).
+Select examples include the Roughrider Project (Rio Tinto Canada Uranium Corp.), the Thompson Ultramafic Project (Vale Canada Inc.), the Patterson Lake South Project (Fission Uranium Corp.), and the Rook I Project (NexGen Energy Ltd.).

 Environmental Screening – Every project begins with identification of issues that may pose project constraints during construction and operation.
 CanNorth completes thorough desktop screenings to identify species at risk, vegetation community, wetlands, fisheries, heritage resources, soil stability, existing level of disturbance, and any other environmental features that are unique to a project area.
 Site visits are used to verify desktop studies.
 Client examples include SaskTel and Saskatchewan Ministry of Highways and Infrastructure.